mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 Inheritance is one of the most important concepts in object-oriented programming, it allows the definition of a class in terms of another class, it also allows us to maintain and boost an application.

-Classes are created by absorbing the methods and variables of an existing class, it then adds its own methods to enhance its capabilities.
+Classes are created by absorbing the methods and variables of an existing class, it then adds its own methods to enhance their capabilities.
 This class is called a derived class because it inherits methods and variables from a base class.
 Objects of a derived class are objects of a base class, but not vice versa.
 A derived class can only access non-private base class members unless it inherits accessor functions.

 ### Prerequisites
 Before we dive right in, the reader would need to have the following: